CHPGenetics/GMM-Demux/README.md

 Below is an example report:
 ![Summary example](summary.png)

-* MSM denotes the percentage of identified and removed multiplets among all droplets.
-* SSM denotes the percentage of unidentifiable multiplets among all droplets.
-* RSSM denotes the percentage of multiplets among the output droplets (after removing identifiable multiplets).
+* RSSM denotes the percentage of SSM among the remaining SSDs (after removing all MSMs).
 RSSM **measures the quality of the cell hashing dataset**.

 ### Case 3: Verify if a cell type exists
 GMM-Demux verifies a putative cell type with the -e flag: